otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

         calculate population genetic statistics for our data.
 We want to execute this program by hand again, specifying filters that will give us only the most well represented loci.

-   • Since we won't be able to use all loci for our quick downstream analysis today, we might as well keep the best ones!Run           populations again, specifying that loci must be present in at least 80% of individuals in all three populations.
+   • Since we won't be able to use all loci for our quick downstream analysis today, we will run           populations again, specifying that loci must be present in at least 80% of individuals in all three populations to cut down on the total number of loci.
 You will have to tell populations where to find the output of the Stacks pipeline (this should be in the stacks output directory).

-   • Make sure to output a structure file and a ```.vcf``` file as well. this will come in handy later.
+   • Make sure to output a structure file and a ```.vcf``` file as well.
+The `.vcf` file will come in handy later.

    • One final detail: Structure assumes that each SNP locus is independent, so we don’t want to output multiple SNPs from the same RAD locus, since they are not